 In June 2022, the GASB issued Statement No. 100, Accounting Changes and Error Corrections - an Amendment of GASB Statement No. 62.
 This Statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent and comparable information for making decisions an assessing accountability.
-The provisions of GASB No.100 are effective for the Township's December 31, 2024 financial statements.

 In June 2022, the GASB issued Statement No. 101, Compensated Absences.
 This Statement is to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
-The provisions of GASB No. 101 are effective for the Township's December 31, 2024 financial statements.